bjango/Bjango-Templates/Help/Style Guide.md

 ### Optional layers

 In some cases, it might be nice to provide additional layers to indicate common icon element sizing.
 As an example, the OS X app icon template shows the common circular icon size (and a size that perfectly scales to the required icon sizes).
+These should probably be included in the `Labels` layer or group, and set to `#000000` at 15% opacity.

 -----